 The job market that high school and college graduates are facing is tougher than ever before.
-In order to compete, students need to enhance their skillsets and prepare ahead of time for the skills employers are most seeking.
-The number one skillset employers say current candidates lack is the ability to communicate effectively, especially at a professional level.
+The job market that high school and college graduates are facing is more competitive than ever before.
+In order to stand out, students need to prepare in advance by acquiring the skills that today's employers value most.
+The number one skillset employers say current candidates lack is the ability to communicate effectively, especially on a professional level.

 Career and technical educators, especially, are in a prime position to help students meet employer expectations and needs.
 In career and technical education (CTE), we are already training many students for the careers they will one day enter and therefore can help them gain additional skills, which will enable them to succeed in the workplace.